terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-06-25-ReasearchingIndianLaw.md

 	- [Database of Open Access Journals](https://doaj.org) - As of the date of my writing, there are 537 Law journals in English indexed here.
 This supports keyword search and can be used for sharpening your legal awareness with new trends.
 	- [The Electronic Journals Library](http://ezb.ur.de/ezeit/fl.phtml?bibid=AAAAA&colors=1&lang=en&notation=P) - This index provides a resource of "freely available texts" when filtered through with the option named as such.
 You can also similarly filter on Google Scholar and Semantic Scholar.
 	- While not "popular" per se, some governmental institutes also post a compendium of links to Open Access Databases in the law category.
 For example, [Delhi Judicial Academy](https://judicialacademy.nic.in/knowledge-gateway/open-access-resources) provides international resources, and [NALSAR, Hyderabad](https://library.nalsar.ac.in/open-access-resources/) provides a list of resources from a variety of jurisdictions.
+	- [Law Review Commons](https://lawreviewcommons.com) - This is the largest index of open access journals in the field of law, with a majority of English language and American journals.
+	- In general, DSpace, provides an open source package for digital materials, and is used often by universities across the world.
+You can browse the list of implementations on their [registry](https://registry.lyrasis.org).

 <h3> But how must one make the process of grasping concepts of a relatively new law more effecient? </h3>
 Firstly, there are various tools available for saving databases/websites/portals or links obtained from it, for example
 - Where possible, you can download the RSS feed and view it in a Feed Reader.